jcmaeng/CarND_Term1_P4_AdvancedLaneFinding/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 First of all, I convert the color space of undistorted road image to HLS and grayscale.
-Then I apply Sobel() to obtain thresholded x gradient and take thresholded data from S and L channels.
-With these data, I could  generate a binary image through combining color and gradient thresholds (thresholding steps at lines 385 through 414 in process_image() function).
+Then I apply `cv2.Sobel()` to obtain thresholded x gradient and take thresholded data from S and L channels.
+With these data, I could  generate a binary image through combining color and gradient thresholds (thresholding steps at lines 385 through 414 in `process_image()` function).
 This image is undistorted original image.

 ![alt text][image3-1]